Scheduling in Queueing Systems with Uncertain and Evolving Holding Costs: Analysis

-\end{lemma} Although similar bounds exist in the literature (e.g. \cite[theorem 1]{bertsimas2001performance} and \cite[lemma 4.6]{weng2020optimal}), they do not distinguish between $v_{\whp}$ (a high probability bound on the increase in Lyapunov function) and $v_{\max}$ (an almost sure upper bound on the increase).
-When we scale the system size $N$ to infinity, these two quantities can be substantially different ($\sqrt{N}$ versus $N$) and our bound yields better guarantee than the one implied by \cite[theorem 1]{bertsimas2001performance}, which was not designed for such an asymptotic regime.
-The proof of Lemma~\ref{lem:tail-bound} refines the proof of \cite[theorem 1]{bertsimas2001performance} and is given in Appendix~\ref{app:lem-tail-bound}.
+Although bounds with forms similar to Lemma~\ref{lem:tail-bound} exist in the literature (e.g. \cite[theorem 1]{bertsimas2001performance} and \cite[lemma 4.6]{weng2020optimal}), they do not distinguish between $v_{\whp}$ (a high probability bound on the increase in Lyapunov function) and $v_{\max}$ (an almost sure upper bound on the increase).
+When we scale the system size $N$ to infinity, these two quantities can be substantially different ($\sqrt{N}$ versus $N$ as in later analysis) and our bound yields better guarantee than the one implied by \cite[theorem 1]{bertsimas2001performance}, which was not designed for such an asymptotic regime.
+Admittedly, there exist bounds, such as the one in \cite{hajek1982hitting}, that only require the change in the Lyapunov function to have a bounded moment generating function instead of an absolute upper bound.
+That said, as we demonstrate in Appendix~\ref{app:comp-hajek}, the bound in \cite{hajek1982hitting} induces a suboptimal dependence on $N$ for our purpose.
+Therefore, the careful distinction of $v_{\whp}$ and $v_{\max}$ in Lemma~\ref{lem:tail-bound} is a key innovation that enables our guarantee.

 \paragraph{Proof sketch of Lemma~\ref{lem:iterative-ssc}.} Letting the system state be $\bolds{X}(t) = (\bolds{Q}(t), R(t), \bolds{Q}(t+1))$, the proof (formalized in Appendix \ref{app:lem-iterative-ssc}) is by showing the below Lyapunov function has negative drift: